ansonScroggins/Ephemeroi/THEORY.md

 - Limitations
 - Conclusion

-This reads like something that could appear in SAT'26 or AAAI.

-But the content is pure Anson.

 ---

 ## ⭐ 3.
 Illumination Density + Phase Mobility = the core of your theory

-You've now stabilized the two central quantities:
+ now stabilized the two central quantities:

 **Illumination Density L(A)**